MartinPepa/Arduino/README.md

 3. When the message is filled, press _Cntl+O_ to save it.
 4. Press _Cntl+X_ to close the editor.

+## Ignore directory

+In order to save usefull files (eg. .txt or .png) but keep them untracked, the `.gitignore` file has a directory called `ignore`.

 ## Aknowledgments

 - **Bitwise Ar:**